ozeta/poc-idp-lab/readme.md

 Location: `pocs/poc-01-backstage`

-### Included Scaffolder repo-template
+### Included Scaffolder templates

-This workspace includes a custom Backstage software template:
+This workspace includes custom Backstage software templates:

+For this PoC, the template is loaded from the `examples` folder.

 - Template definition: `pocs/poc-01-backstage/examples/repo-template/template.yaml`
 - Template content: `pocs/poc-01-backstage/examples/repo-template/content`
+- Template definition: `pocs/poc-01-backstage/examples/csharp-repo-template/template.yaml`
+- Template content: `pocs/poc-01-backstage/examples/csharp-repo-template/content`

+You can change this path in `pocs/poc-01-backstage/app-config.yaml` under `catalog.locations` (and in `pocs/poc-01-backstage/app-config.production.yaml` for production).

-Template name in the Scaffolder UI:
+Template names in the Scaffolder UI:

 - `New Repository with README`
+- `New C# Repository Foundation`

 What it does: